Kibbles/polyblip/README.md

 polyblip is a Bottle server for Polycom VoIP phone messages that shows a Windows notification containing the name of the caller.
 It intercepts XML messages from the phone and extracts the caller information.
 Some assembly required.

 ## What you need
-- A Polycom phone configured to send XML packets to your server (tested with Polycom vvx 300 phones)
+- A Polycom phone configured to send XML packets to your server (tested with Polycom VVX 300 phones)
 - Windows, since the notification relies on Windows functions.
 Can easily be made generic with TkInter though.
 - [Bottle](http://bottlepy.org/docs/dev/) for the listening web server
 - [Untangle](https://github.com/stchris/untangle) for the XML conversion